 Franco Manca was founded in 2008 on Brixton market by Giuseppe Mascoli and since then his sourdough pizza has been taking London by storm.
 The emphasis is on good quality ingredients cooked in the traditional methods by chefs from Naples.
 Don’t expect fancy toppings and a huge menu – Franco Manca is keeping it simple and authentic.
-Located on the old site of what used to be Surf and Ski.
 Read our latest Franco Manca review.

 Planet India, Hove